Go Back

 What features should I look for in a headset?

-The selection of headsets that are suitable for both, use with speech recognition software and use in rough work environments is very small.
+Only a few headsets are suitable for both, speech recognition and rough working environments..
 We therefore recommend the following features:

 • a microphone with active noise cancellation